Wender Utah Rating Scale (WURS)

 • Questions: 25 questions

-• Sensitivity: 86%
+• Sensitivity: 96%

-• Specificity: 67%
+• Specificity: 96%

 More Details

 In terms of validity, the WURS is regarded as a robust screening instrument.
-With a sensitivity of 86% and specificity of 67%, it's capable of accurately identifying individuals who likely have ADHD and ruling out those who don't.
+With a sensitivity of 96% and specificity of 96%, it's capable of accurately identifying individuals who likely have ADHD and ruling out those who don't.
 However, while the WURS provides a strong indication of ADHD, it does not provide a definitive diagnosis.
 A positive result on the WURS should be followed by a comprehensive assessment by a healthcare professional.

-The WURS is primarily used because it focuses on childhood behaviour, as the diagnosis of ADHD in adults requires the presence of symptoms before the age of twelve.
+The WURS is primarily used because it focuses on childhood behaviour, as the diagnosis of ADHD in adults sometimes requires the presence of symptoms before the age of twelve.
 Therefore, the WURS is a valuable tool to retrospectively assess ADHD symptoms in childhood.
 It comprises questions related to mood, temperament, and behaviours during school-age years, providing valuable insight into long-term behavioural patterns.

 In conclusion, the Wender Utah Rating Scale is a critical tool in the screening process for ADHD in adults.
 By assessing childhood behaviours retrospectively, it helps identify potential ADHD cases and sets the stage for further in-depth assessment.
 Despite its strengths, it is crucial to remember that the WURS, like any screening test, should be part of a comprehensive diagnostic process conducted by a qualified healthcare professional.